o-szymanski/Platinum/README.md

 # Platinum

-Library licensed by MIT for the purpose of uploading and testing the first project on nuget.com related to algorithms and other activities.
+The application was created to upload and test the first project on nuget.com related to algorithms and other activities.

 ## Tech Stack